rahnayak98/ShoppingCartAPI/README.md

   - Adds an item to the shopping cart stored in the session.

 - **`ViewCart(ISession session)`**
-  - Retrieves the current shopping cart from the session.
+  - Retrieves the items in the shopping cart from the session.

 - **`Getcart(ISession session)`**
   - Helper function to get the cart from the session.
 Deserializes the JSON string to a list of items.